Superintendent's Compendium

 The historic compounds, fenced in areas, and public parking lots of Delta-01 and Delta-09 are closed to camping.

 Determination: The sites are small, less than 20 acres in size.
 The sites have no proper area for waste disposal.
 Historically, public camping near the missile sites was not allowed for security reasons.
-There is camping nearby at exits 110 and 131 off of Interstate 90.
-Camping is also allowed in Badlands National Park.
+There may be camping sites available in nearby Badlands National Park and Buffalo Gap National Grasslands.
+Please contact those sites directly for availability.

 The Visitor Center and Administrative complex (exit 131) is closed to overnight parking and camping.

-Determination: Since overnight use and camping is prohibited in the park there is no valid reason for a vehicle to remain in the park overnight unless the National Park Service has been previously advised and authorized its presence.
-There is camping nearby at exits 110 and 131 off of Interstate 90.
-Camping is also allowed in Badlands National Park.
+Determination: Overnight use and camping is prohibited in the park.
+There is no valid reason for a vehicle to remain in the park overnight unless the National Park Service has been previously advised and authorized its presence.
+In case of an emergency, call 911.

 The Maintenance building located in the northern portion of the Visitor Center and Administrative complex (exit 131) is closed to visitor use.